One of the mysteries of the English language finally explained.

 An elected female member of a municipal council.

-- ‘For example, an alderwoman described the leader of the failed attempt to construct a baseball field, in Sequence 9 of table 5, as someone who is 'politically ignorant and has no clout.’’
+- ‘An alderwoman described the leader of the failed attempt to construct a baseball field as someone who is 'politically ignorant and has no clout'.’

 - ‘The head of the Little League group contacted an alderwoman and expected her support.’

 - ‘The Board of Aldermen's Finance Committee will review a contract for automated trash collection, which could save the city $2.5 million over the next five years according to an alderwoman.’